Food safety

 7. According to the most recent FDA Food Code, the cold-holding temperature must be monitored at least every 4 hours.

-8. You can use FoodDocs' smart Food Safety Management System to monitor cold-holding temperatures and ensure food safety compliance intuitively.
+8. You can use FoodDocs' smart Food Safety Management Software to monitor cold-holding temperatures and ensure food safety compliance intuitively.
 You can get digital monitoring logs and a smart notification feature to help you consistently monitor your operations.

 It is important to note that the maximum cold-holding temperatures may vary depending on the nature and composition of food items.
 Food service establishments must adhere to strict food safety regulations to prevent the spread of foodborne illness.
 Constant and regular monitoring is required to ensure food safety.